 Based on research outcomes, the methodology is continuously revised and updated, as well as continuously evaluated in order to guarantee the highest training standards.
-These guidelines are issued by the EMDR Institute in the United States, directed by Francine Shapiro and by the EMDR Europe Association.
+These guidelines are issued by the EMDR Europe Association.
 Accredited Practitioners are entitled to have their details listed on the Association’s website.

-The EMDR Europe Practice Sub-Committee is responsible for defining the minimum EMDR Europe Standards required for EMDR clinicians seeking accreditation for becoming an EMDR Europe Practitioner and EMDR Europe Consultant.
+The EMDR Europe Practice Committee is responsible for defining the minimum EMDR Europe standards required for EMDR clinicians seeking accreditation for becoming an EMDR Europe Practitioner and EMDR Europe Consultant.

 These minimum standards of practice apply throughout all member nations of EMDR Europe.

 There are several reasons why EMDR Europe considers accreditation to be of extreme importance.
-In the acquisition and development of skill and knowledge an EMDR clinician moves from being an EMDR novice to hopefully achieving a high level of EMDR proficiency and expertise.
+In the acquisition and development of skills and knowledge, an EMDR clinician moves from being an EMDR novice to hopefully achieving a high level of EMDR proficiency and expertise.
 One of the important ways of achieving this is through accreditation.
 Accreditation has many benefits: